 - RIT School of Design Study Abroad Scholarship

 Awarded to a 2nd (sophomore) or 3rd year (junior) School of Design undergraduate student enrolled in a study abroad experience during Spring, Summer, or Fall semester.
-Email Peter Byrne, School of Design Administrative Chair, for more information, application instructions, and deadlines. (deadline is typically in early December).
+Email Alex Lobos, School of Design Administrative Chair, for more information, application instructions, and deadlines. (deadline is typically in early December).

 - RIT Education Abroad Travel Grant